erikleitch/basho-perf-scripts/README.md

 <hr>
 <a name="static_ring_analyzer">**Static Ring Analysis**</a>

-The `basho-perf-script` repo also contains functions for visualizing the static data distribution of a riak cluster.
+The `basho-perf-scripts` repo also contains functions for visualizing the static data distribution of a riak cluster.

 Suppose you have just run a test on `softlayer-dev-a`.
 To visualize the data distribution, you can run the commands: